endurodave/DelegateMQ/README.md

 * Asynchronously (Blocking and non-blocking)
 * Remotely (Across processes or processors)

-It serves as a powerful messaging fabric for C++ applications, providing thread-safe asynchronous callbacks, a robust Signal & Slot mechanism, and seamless inter-thread data transfer.
-The library is fully unit-tested and verified with long-term stress testing to ensure data integrity in high-contention multithreaded environments, and is designed for easy portability to any platform (Windows, Linux, RTOS, bare-metal).
+It serves as a messaging layer for C++ applications, providing thread-safe asynchronous callbacks, a Signal & Slot mechanism, and inter-thread data transfer.
+The library is unit-tested and is designed for easy portability to any platform (Windows, Linux, RTOS, bare-metal).

 **Key Use Cases**
 * **Callbacks**: Synchronous and asynchronous execution.